 stat {adlt.nbInd fem.meanFec}

 Resave this file as Demo2.ini and run it in qN.
-Again a new ‘simulation_<date>_<time>’ folder appears.
-The new simulation_stats.txt file within contains a fourth column which specifies the female fecundity.
+Again a new ‘Demo2_<date>_<time>’ folder appears.
+The simulation_stats.txt file within contains a fourth column which specifies the female fecundity.
 Each statistic you add in the {} behind stat will appear as a column in the simulation_stat.txt file (do not use commas to separate these terms!).
 Unlike our previous simulation, where we fixed the female fecundity, here the fecundity is dependent on the population size.
-So in the beginning when the population is small we see very high fecundity.
-In the end fecundity drops to 2, just enough to keep the population at level (each hermaphrodite ‘female’ gives birth to 1 offspring, but each of them also fathers a second offspring with one of the other hermaphrodite ‘females’!).
+So in the beginning, when the population is small, we see very high fecundity.
+In the end fecundity drops to 2, just enough to keep the population at level.
+(Each hermaphrodite ‘female’ gives birth to 1 offspring, but each of them also fathers a second offspring with one of the other hermaphrodite ‘females’, therefore total fecundity of each ‘female’ equals two!).

 Using software like R we can visualize the growth curves from section 1.1 and 1.2.
-(The needed r-script is included, but you can also use Excel.)
+(The needed r-script is included, but you can also use Excel for this particular exercise.)

-Here we clearly see the difference in behaviour between mating_nb_offspring_model when carrying capacity is reached: when growth is determined by female fecundity (as in section 1.1), growth is exponential until it is ruthlessly cut-off once it reaches 1000 individuals.
+Here we clearly see the difference in behaviour between mating_nb_offspring_model at what time carrying capacity is reached: when growth is determined by female fecundity (as in section 1.1), growth is exponential until it is ruthlessly cut-off once it reaches 1000 individuals.
 When growth is determined by logistic regulation (this section), the population shows density dependent growth: fast when few individuals are around, but gently slowing down as it approaches carrying capacity.

-1.3 Multiple patches and dispersal
+Question: Above we plotted the number of individuals over time.
+How would the fecundity over time look for the two different scenarios?
+Produce this plot.

+1.3 Colonisation

+keywords: multiple patches, dispersal, topography, borders, vector, macros

 Of course most populations are not isolated.
 When a site is getting full, individuals will start migrating to other populations which are not yet at carrying capacity.
 Or they might colonize new sites.
 Here we will simulate such a scenario.
 As an example, we will take the linear colonization of the Hawaii Island chain by humans.

 As a basis for our new simulation, we will use the Demo2.ini file.
 We will have to add a new parameter stating that we want more than one patch (i.e. island).
-By default patch_number is set to 1, so we did not need to mention it specifically in our setup file.
-However, we now want to have 6 patches and need to tell qN that using this parameter.
-Next we define how these patches are connected to each other using dispersal_model.
-Several options exist, but we will use option 2, the 1D-Stepping Stone model which places the patches on a line and allows our migrants only to move from one island to the next and not skip a patch.
+By default patch_number is set to 1, so we did not need to mention it specifically in our setup file up until now.
+However, now that we want to have 6 patches, we need to tell qN to use this parameter.
+Next we define how these patches are spatially connected to each other using dispersal_model.
+Several options exist, but we will use option 2, the 1D-Stepping Stone model which places the patches on a line and allows our migrants only to move one island forward or one island back.
 (Confusingly we will not use one of the Island models.)
 The last question concerning topography is what we will do with the borders of our map.
 What happens to migrants that hop to the west of our most western island?
 By default, qN assumes the world is circular, meaning that migrant will end up on the most eastern patch.
 Though that is true for Earth as a whole, it is less so on Hawaii.
-With dispersal_border_model set to 2, the borders ‘absorb’ our adventurous migrants, never to be seen again.
+If we instead set dispersal_border_model to 2, the borders ‘absorb’ our adventurous migrants, never to be seen again.